arilamstein/hometown_analysis/README.md

 I used the Python package `censusdis` to access data from the Census Bureau's American Community Survey (ACS).
 The geography I chose is the School District I attended as a child (Great Neck Union Free School District).

 ACS data on School Districts is published in "5-year estimates".
 The first 5-year estimate was published in 2009 and the last was published in 2023.
-You are not supposed to compare overlapping 5-year periods, so I chose to compare the first year, the last year and the year in the middle (2009, 2016 and 2023).
+You are not supposed to compare overlapping 5-year periods, so I chose to compare the first year, the last year and the year in the middle (2016).

 You can learn more about my design decisions in [DEVELOPER.md](./DEVELOPER.md).